WeiHao97/WeiHao97.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student in Computer Science department at Columbia University, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).
+I am a first year PhD student in Computer Science department at Columbia University, co-advised by Prof.[Asaf Cidon](https://www.asafcidon.com/) and Prof.[Junfeng Yang](http://www.cs.columbia.edu/~junfeng/).

 I received my B.S. degree in CS and Math from the University of Wisconsin-Madison in Dec 2019.
 At Madison, I was advised by Prof.[Shivaram Venkataraman](https://shivaram.org/) on ML Systsems and by Prof.[Vikas Singh](https://www.biostat.wisc.edu/~vsingh/) on Machine Learning.
 I also work closely with Prof.[Jonathan Mace](https://people.mpi-sws.org/~jcmace/) at MPI-SWS.